 T+3 is settlement - the delivery of securities to net buyers and payments of money to net sellers.
 Broker / dealers instruct their settling banks to send or receive funds (through the Federal Reserve System) to / from the Depository Trust Company (DTC) as NSCC's agent.
 Securities generally do not change hands physically.
 DTC transfers ownership between broker/dealers' accounts by book-entry electronic movements.

-The Depository Trust & Clearing Corporation (DTCC), released a business case developed by The Boston Consulting Group (BCG) studying the impacts of potentially shortening the trade settlement cycle in the U.S. financial markets for equities, corporate and municipal bonds and unit investment trust (UIT) trades on October 4, 2012.
+In 2012, The Depository Trust & Clearing Corporation (DTCC), released a business case developed by The Boston Consulting Group (BCG) studying the impacts of potentially shortening the trade settlement cycle in the U.S. financial markets for equities, corporate and municipal bonds and unit investment trust (UIT).
 The business case examines the costs and benefits of shortening the trade settlement cycle for these instruments in the U.S. financial markets from T+3 to T+2 or T+1, but does not make a recommendation for any change, and was carried out with the guidance of SIFMA.
 View Study (PDF)